ranocha/SummationByPartsOperators.jl/docs/src/tutorials/advection_diffusion.md

 using LaTeXStrings; using Plots: Plots, plot, plot!, savefig
 ```

-Next, we specify the initial data as Julia function as well as the
+Next, we specify the initial data as a Julia function as well as the
 spatial domain and the time span.

 ```@example advection_diffusion